Dan Morgan (film): Production

+moral for the edification of the }m series."

 Theatre actor Stanley Walpole made his movie debut in the cast.

 Reception

 The film was premiered at Spencer's Lyceum Theatre in Sydney on 17 May 1911 and ran until June.
 It then played other cinemas and country areas, although does not appear to have received the wide release enjoyed by Spencer's earlier bushranger movies.
 As was standard practice at the time, the film was usually screened with an actor commenting on the action.

 Critical

 Critical reaction was positive with the reviewer from The Sydney Morning Herald calling it:

 A thrilling series relating to the life of the notorious outlaw Dan Morgan, which was well received by a large audience.
 The picture-play shows realistically the exploits of that criminal, amidst surroundings of some beautiful Australian bush scenery, while the photographic quality is quite equal to anything yet accomplished from Mr Spencer's factory.

 The Sunday Times said "in the technical sense the pictures are admirable, and the reproductions of bush scenery are wonderfully well done."

 The Sydney Sportsman wrote that "the story abounds in thrilling episodes... with beautiful typical Australian scenery throughout.
 The quality generally is up to the high standard of all Mr. Spencer's productions."
 The same paper later approved of the depiction of the police saying they were finally "receiving something in the nature of fair play.
 As in true life, they triumph over the bushrangers without being placed in the ignoble and ridiculous position of incapacity in which modern dramatists have been so prone to depict them."